VaibhavSingh8/VaibhavSingh8/README.md

 <h1>
-  Hey there!
+  Hey, I am Vaibhav Singh 👋🏻
 </h1>

 :man_technologist: About Me : </br>
-- 👋 Hi, I’m Vaibhav Singh from India.
-- 👀 I’m a Frontend Developer.
-- 🌱 I’m currently learning Backend Development.
+- I'm Vaibhav Singh, a Frontend Developer from India, currently exploring backend development to become a Full Stack Developer, also passionate about DevOps, and studying various aspects of the tech world.
+Learning new things excites me!
 - 📫 Reach me at vaibhavsinghr.08@gmail.com .